Does Your Medical Device Need Design Controls? Here’s What You Need to Know.

 Class III products, meanwhile, represent the highest-risk devices.
 These are typically invasive.
 Examples include implantable pacemakers and breast implants.
 Only about 10% of medical devices fall in Class III.

-If you’re uncertain which Class your planned product will belong to, you can start by checking out the FDA’s classification database or device classification panel.
+If you’re uncertain which Class your planned product will belong to, you can check out our “Guide to FDA Device Classification” above, or look at the FDA’s classification database or device classification panel.
 Additionally, we recommend contacting a regulatory consultant who can walk your team through the FDA requirements that will apply to your particular situation.

 Design Controls for Class I Devices: A Lesson From Apple